ComposableFi/composable/rfcs/0003-currency.md

    trying to transfer non existing asset id)
  - we cannot guarantee existence of asset as it may be removed during transaction (so we should make removal exclusive case)
+ - should allow to split currency into some ranges defined during genesis

  Given above we stick with possibly wrong asset id passed into API.